20 Best Things to Do in Shinjuku

 Kabukicho area is known as the biggest red light district in Tokyo where hundreds of restaurants, bars, night clubs and other red light establishments are located.
 It’s also popular as a night photography spot as the streets are lit up by colourful neon light all night long!

-More info ▶ Kabukicho: Shinjuku’s Red Light District Ultimate Guide
+More info ▶ Kabukicho: Tokyo’s Red Light District, a Survival Guide

-Robot Restaurant is a 10-billion-worth restaurant located in the heart of Shinjuku red light district, offering an eccentric entertaining show with robots and dancers with neon lights and music.
-The show is extremely popular among tourists in all generations.
-It’s one of the best places in Tokyo to explore only-in-Japan kind of experience!
-Check the link below for more details and ticket info!
+The infamous Robot Restaurant was a 10-billion-worth restaurant located in the heart of Shinjuku red light district, offering an eccentric entertaining show with robots and dancers with neon lights and music.
+The show was extremely popular among tourists in all generations, and it was one of the best places in Tokyo to explore only-in-Japan kind of experience.

-Robot Restaurant has been closed temporarily, but there is a new show in town called “Samurai Restaurant” in the same location (GiraGiraGirls in Kubukicho, Shinjuku).
+Robot Restaurant is indefinitely closed at the moment, but there is a new show in town called “Samurai Restaurant” in the same location (GiraGiraGirls in Kubukicho, Shinjuku).
 The Samurai Restaurant features a kind of neo-Japanese cabaret packed with excitement and craziness just like the Robot Restaurant Show.

 Book tickets with special discount ▶ Samurai Restaurant Show Reservation in Shinjuku Tokyo